aeternity/protocol/channels/OFF-CHAIN.md

 ```

 - `chain_hash`: transaction hash of the chain you want to use
-- `temporary_channel_id`: randomly chosen id unique between the involved parties,
+- `temporary_channel_id`: randomly chosen id unique between the involved
+  parties,
 - `minimum_depth`: number of blocks until an opening transaction should be
   considered final.
 The `minimum_depth` is set by the responding party, since
   they will typically be the one providing a service.
-Note that a `minimum_depth` of 0
+Note that a
-  (zero) will result in a microblock confirmation (see below).
+  `minimum_depth` of 0 (zero) will result in a microblock confirmation (see
+  below).
 - `initiator_amount`: amount the initiator is willing to commit
 - `responder_amount`: amount the initiator wants the responder to commit
 - `channel_reserve`: the minimum amount both parties need to maintain.
-This makes
+This
-  sure that both have to lose something in case they act maliciously
+  makes sure that both have to lose something in case they act maliciously
 - `initiator_pubkey`: the account that the initiator used to open the channel
-- `responder_pubkey`: the account that the responder used to open the
+- `responder_pubkey`: the account that the responder used to open the channel
-  channel

-(***TODO***: This could be interactive, i.e. if the responding party sends
-different amounts, then that might communicate that it wants these instead.)

 #### Requirements